-How do clear skies, a temperature of 84 degrees, a gentle easterly breeze, and waves lapping at a Caribbean beach sound as an alternative to your current conditions on an early December morning on the mainland?
+How do clear skies, a temperature of 84 degrees, a gentle easterly breeze, and waves lapping at a Caribbean beach sound as an alternative to your current conditions on an early winter morning on the mainland?

 If your instinctive response is, “Sounds pretty good,” it may be time to draw up travel plans that bring you to Henry E. Rohlsen Airport in Christiansted on St. Croix in the U.S. Virgin Islands, where the folks at an award-winning fixed-base operation alongside the 10,000-foot-long runway stand ready to greet you and share the story of how their region is quickly bouncing back from devastation wrought in parts of the area by two historic hurricanes in 2017.

 Across those islands most impacted by deadly Category 5 hurricanes Irma in early September 2017 and Maria two weeks later, aviation fuel is available, infrastructure is functional, and instrument approach procedures are operational, he said.
 Rental cars are available, tour operators are up and running, and the message is not to pass the islands by when planning a vacation.

 AOPA has released the 2019 editions of its comprehensive AOPA Pilot Guides for the Bahamas and the Caribbean.
 Fully redesigned in 2018, these comprehensive guide books are updated annually and are packed with everything you need to prepare for a trip to the Bahamas and Caribbean islands, including maps with airport data and the layout of each island, Customs & Immigration information, and much more.
 Plus, you get info on the local culture, customs, the best way to get around while you’re there, what the food is like, and tips and suggestions from other pilots for where to stay and fun things to do.